 • Sowing time: mid-April to late August

-• Sunlight: the more sun there is, the sweeter the beets
+• Sunlight: the more sun, the sweeter the beetroot

 What do you need to grow your own Chioggia beets?